ZiRO-Bot/Z3R0/README.md

     ```zsh
     docker-compose up -d

-    # or if you want to use the sample yaml file
+    # or if you want to use one of the sample yaml file
-    docker-compose -f docker/docker-compose.yml up -d
+    docker-compose -f docker/compose-examples/basic/docker-compose.yml up -d
     ```

 > Since 3.5.0, ziBot now support environment variables, added specifically for Docker